Logo Logo Logo Logo Logo

 • 1 elected Staff Governor

-• 1 Governor nominated by Hackney Learning Trust
+• 1 Governor nominated by Hackney Education

 • 7 Co-opted Governors, identified by the members of HHGB – these might be parents, members of staff, members of the local community, or anybody who can bring particular skills and experience we might need